dimsumws/DSA3101-Group5/marketing_analysis/README.md

 ![Dashboard Overview](visualisations/dashboard_overview.png)

-On average, marketing strategies that emphasize exclusive experiences and premium offerings (`high_value`) and seasonal excitement and fear appeal (`halloween`) show higher engagement levels.
+On average, marketing strategies that emphasise exclusive experiences and premium offerings (`high_value`) and seasonal excitement and fear appeal (`halloween`) show higher engagement levels.

 Engagement levels tend to be higher from **July to October**, suggesting that this period is particularly effective for marketing campaigns.